KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

 You can choose to have the clip count up by checking that option, otherwise it will count down by default.
 The :guilabel:`No Background` option will remove the background from the counter leaving only the grey background without the lines.

-To change the size and position of the clip, you can add an effect to the clip on the timeline such as the :ref:`pan_and_zoom` or the :ref:`transform`.
+To change the size and position of the clip, you can add an effect to the clip on the timeline such as the :ref:`effects-position_and_zoom` or the :ref:`effects-transform`.

 .. rst-class:: clear-both